 You’ll never regret being kind.

 One day when a bunch of kids were clustered on the steps of the school, we watched this faded out mauve colored Nash Rambler drive down the street, without a driver.
 Well, it seemed that there was no driver, but peeking out between the steering wheel and the dashboard of the car were the smiling eyes of Grandma Windnagle.
 It struck me then that despite her circumstances, she was eternally kind.
 Back home in our kitchen that afternoon I mused to my mom “When I grow up, I want to be just like Grandma Windnagle!”
-Oh boy … and my mom’s instant retort?
+Oh boy – that did it!
+My mom’s instant comeback ….
 “Well you better start practicing now!”
 I guess my mom knew I was going to need a lot of time and opportunity to practice if I was going to get it right.
 I still have not achieved Grandma Windnagle status.
 I’m still a work in progress.

 I think Chuck Swindoll has this attitude thing certified.
 He says “Encouragement is awesome.
 It (can) actually change the course of another person’s day, week, or life.”
 What do you think?
+Could what you do today impact a life forever?
 You’ll never regret being kind.
 Let’s get out there and encourage someone today.
 Ready?